Pothole Claims

 Here's how to file a fast claim – and remember, if you're not sure who to claim from and report the pothole to, check here:

-Transport for London.
+- Transport for London.
 You should be sent a form after reporting the pothole – if it doesn't arrive, call 0343 222 1234.
 There are separate forms for drivers and cyclists.
 Once you've sent it off, TfL's insurance provider Gallagher Bassett will investigate your claim.
 There's no official timeframe for you to get a response though.

-Highways England.
+- National Highways.
 Again, you should be sent a form when reporting the pothole.
 If not, call 0300 123 5000.
 After you send the completed form in, the agency will acknowledge receipt within 21 days and has 90 days to respond.

-Traffic Wales.
+- Traffic Wales.
 If you asked for a form when reporting the pothole, you should have been sent an information pack and claim form – if you didn't or it hasn't arrived, call 0300 123 1213.

-Private roads.
+- Private roads.
 Claiming for pothole damage on a private road generally works in a similar way, but it's a slightly different process.

-Submitting a fast claim
+Submitting your fast claim

 The advantage in submitting a fast claim if you can is that it's just that – fast.
 The only thing you have to do is fill in the form you were sent by the authority and send it off, along with any evidence they request.
 However, it's helpful at this stage to include any additional evidence you have to boost your case.
+At the minimum you need to include:

 To strengthen your claim, we've also created a short template letter to send alongside the form, which briefly outlines your case and makes it clear that if you don't receive compensation for the damage to your car, you're ready to take it further.
 Although you don't have to send this, it'll show the authority you've done your homework and are prepared to take it on.